kumiori/paper_navigating/README.md

 # README

-## Paper Title: Navigating Among Local Minima via Numerical Optimization
+## Navigating with Stabilty: Local Minima, Patterns, and Evolution
+### in a 1D Fracture Model

 ### Authors:
 - M. M. Terzi